wkwan/necro-doc/index.md

 We're bringing AI-generated art to game development.

-Our first tool NECRO AI Image Generator, a Unity plugin that lets you generate images from a text prompt.
+Our first tool is NECRO AI Image Generator, a Unity plugin that lets you generate images from a text prompt.

 This website will be used for documentation once we launch.
 ----